How to Erase Pimples on Your Arms

 - 2 tablespoons of salt (30 g)

 - Mix all the ingredients together and moisten them with enough water to form a paste.
-Apply to the affected areas using gentle circular movements and let sit for 15 minutes.
+Apply to the affected areas with gentle, circular movements and let sit for 15 minutes.

 Green or pink clay

-This natural product has numerous beauty benefits, but it can also be used to fight those pesky and unsightly pimples on the arms.
+This natural product has all kinds of beauty treatment benefits, and it’s great fighting pesky, unsightly pimples on your arms.

-- 2 to 3 tablespoons of green or pink clay powder or paste
+- 2-3 tablespoons of green or pink clay powder or paste

-- If needed, moisten the clay until it forms a paste and apply an even coating to all affected areas of the arms.
+- If necessary, moisten the clay until it forms a paste and apply an even coating to all affected areas of the arms.

 - The most you should use this treatment is twice a week, because overuse can strip your skin of its natural oils.